Hi there moms,

 This is going to be hard but it not only needs to be said, it needs to be acted on.

 But here’s the thing.
-Our image in a photograph is different from what we see in the mirror and for many, the biggest issue with seeing yourself in a photograph is that it doesn’t look like what you see in the mirror every day.
-It’s unfamiliar and feels off.
-So you search for the reasons why it isn’t right and you end up noticing all of those little imperfections that feed the frustration.
+Our image in a photograph is different from what we see in the mirror.
+Take a moment and think about that.
+Our picture in a photograph is different from what we see in the mirror multiple times a day.
+And for many, the biggest issue with seeing yourself in a photograph is that it doesn’t look like what you’re used to seeing.
+The mirror reinforces one idea of how you look and then a camera gives you a different idea of how you look.
+The image in the photograph looks unfamiliar and feels off so you search for the reasons why it isn’t right. nd you end up noticing all of those little imperfections that feed the frustration.
 You can read more about the discrepancy between the mirror and the photo in this article.
 As someone who is very much into images and figuring things out, I find it fascinating.

 Here’s the thing.
 My kids don’t see those flaws.
 They see their mom and love and beauty that I might never acknowledge.
 And that’s what your kids see in you.